 With this ambitious work MacLean plots a series of story lines, spanning from the middle ages to the twenty first century, to create a captivating and vivid biography of Berlin.
 The twenty four narrative threads stem from an eclectic cast: soldiers, artists, prostitutes and kings; with the likes of Marlene Dietrich, Joseph Goebbels and David Bowie making an appearance.
 Often straying from historical accuracy, this is not an academic study of Berlin’s history.
 Rather, MacLean uses poetic license and prose to expose the fears, ambitions and desires of the myriad characters who have somehow played a part, for better or worse, in Berlin’s tumultuous history.

 “[Berlin] resonates with the echo of lives lived, dreams realised and evils executed with shocking intensity.
 No other city has repeatedly been so powerful, and fallen so low; few other cities have been so shaped and defined by individual imaginations.”

 Goodbye to Berlin – Christopher Isherwood

 A semi-autobiographical novel set in Berlin during the early 1930’s, British author Isherwood’s shrewd observations offer a glimpse into the desperate hedonism which defined the city during the death throes of the Weimar Republic.
 Contemporary author George Orwell described it as “brilliant sketches of a society in decay”.
-The novel which was published in 1939 is wrought with subtle foreboding.
+The novel which was published in 1939 is wrought with a subtle foreboding.
 As the novel progresses, one is faced with the increasing sense that the eccentric cast of characters are like passengers on a train, blissfully (or perhaps wilfully) ignorant of the fact they are careening towards a gaping abyss.

 “The Nazis may write like schoolboys, but they’re capable of anything.
 That’s just why they’re so dangerous.
 People laugh at them, right up to the last moment…”